-We produce transgenic mature citrus for research, disease testing, and potential commercialization.
+We produce transgenic and cis/intragenic mature citrus for research, field testing, and potential commercialization.
 If you are interested in higher throughput transformation of immature citrus with Agrobacterium, please contact the Core Transformation Facility:

 Ordering transgenic plants from the Mature Citrus Facility (MCF)